Our Parishes

 Loddon

-In addition, Loddon has a Post Office, Medical Practice, Dentist, Opticians and other shops and amenities.
-Norwich is only twenty minutes away – a busy and growing city.
-Loddon is a tourist centre as it is on the Norfolk Broads; there is a staithe in the town which attracts approximately 4,000 visitors per summer.
-It has its own website.
+Loddon has facilities for people of all ages: there are toddler groups, a nursery, and various groups, clubs and societies that reflect all tastes.
+In addition, Loddon has a Post Office, Medical Practice, Dentist and many other shops and amenities.
+Loddon is a tourist centre due to its location on the river; there is a staithe in the town which attracts approximately 4,000 visitors per summer, which has its own website.

 Known as “The Church in Loddon”, the church has been united with the Methodists since 1976.
 There is a sharing agreement with the Roman Catholic church on both buildings – the Anglican church (Holy Trinity, pictured right) and the Methodist Chapel (St John's, pictured left).
 Services are held in Holy Trinity in the warmer months (May to November) and in St John's for the winter.